The Perfect Gift for a Gap Year!

 So you just figured out that they actually LOVE reading?!
 Multiple books are big, heavy and not travel-friendly.
 Get an e-reader, like the nifty Kindle, in the hands of a backpacker and they’ll have thousands of books for the weight of half of one.
 The Lord of The Rings and The Hobbit are also available in E-Books you know…

-The Kindle is by far the most popular e-reader out there but if you want to save them carrying an extra gadget get them the Free Kindle App with Kindle Unlimited for well, unlimited books, magazines and audio books.
-The first 30 days are free then you can pay a small monthly or yearly fee fro the duration of their trip.
+The Kindle is by far the most popular e-reader out there but if you want to save them carrying an extra gadget get them the Free Kindle App with Kindle Unlimited for well, unlimited books, magazines and audiobooks.
+The first 30 days are free then you can pay a small monthly or yearly fee for the duration of their trip.

 22. Selfie Stick